-Volkswagen blames cultural insensitivity for ad criticised as 'racist'
+Volkswagen blames cultural insensitivity for ad criticised as racist

-FRANKFURT (Reuters) - Volkswagen (VOWG_p.DE) on Thursday apologised for posting on its Instagram page last month an advert widely criticised as “racist”, and said it was published because of a lack of cultural sensitivity.
+FRANKFURT (Reuters) - Volkswagen (VOWG_p.DE) on Thursday apologised for posting on its Instagram page last month an advert widely criticised as racist, and said it was published because of a lack of cultural sensitivity.

 In the clip of a few seconds, a black man is depicted next to a new VW Golf, being pushed around by an oversized white hand, meant to be that of his girlfriend, which then flicks him into a building bearing the sign “Petit Colon”.